ska-telescope/ska-src-espsrc-services-cd/docs/index.rst

 The implementation used for the RSE within the espSRC is based on WebDav, specifically the StoRM-WebDav setup (manual and helm [on kubernetes]).
 Currently the service is connected through a proxy that redirects requests from users to the service itself.

-- StoRM-WebDav deployment - Manual :doc:`./deployments/rse/manual` , versión of StoRM WebDav: 1.4
+- StoRM-WebDav deployment - Manual :doc:`./deployments/rse/manual` , version of StoRM WebDav: 1.4
-- StoRM-WebDav deployment - Helm :doc:`./deployments/rse/helm` , versión of StoRM WebDav: 1.6
+- StoRM-WebDav deployment - Helm :doc:`./deployments/rse/helm` , version of StoRM WebDav: 1.4
 - Installation reproducibility: |:white_check_mark:| Manual and |:warning:| Helm (in progress)
 - Storage size: **10TB**
 - Integrations: